mochaMM/guideline/source_en/ArchitectureInDetail/WebServiceDetail/SOAP.rst

 | If SOAP Web Service is created as per this guideline, WSDL is published under following URL.
 | The URL must be specified at the client side.

-* `http://AAA.BBB.CCC.DDD:XXXX/ Context route/Web service name?wsdl`
+* `http://AAA.BBB.CCC.DDD:XXXX/ Context root/Web service name?wsdl`

 End point address defined in WSDL consists of following URL..

-* `http://AAA.BBB.CCC.DDD:XXXX/ Context route/Web service name`
+* `http://AAA.BBB.CCC.DDD:XXXX/ Context root/Web service name`

 ..
 Note::

     In the guideline, it is assumed that a WAR file is used for deploying a web project of multi-project configuration in AP server.
-In this case, [server projectName]-web basically acts as a context route.
-However, it must be noted that route changes depending on AP server.
+In this case, [server projectName]-web basically acts as a context root.
+However, it must be noted that root changes depending on AP server.

 ..
 Note::